 A "banked" course must be used concurrently with a "Candidacy 995" enrollment, and only one course may be "banked" at any given time (i.e., no more than 2 additional courses can be taken during any given term).
 Courses may not be elected in anticipation of future "banking" (i.e., cannot elect two additional courses in one term, planning to take none the following term).

 If a student has registered for two or more courses beyond the "Candidacy 995" (and banked course is not applicable), be aware that only ONE of the courses (the one with higher credit hours) is tuition-free.
 You may wish to have the student withdraw from the extra course.

-As stipulated in the GEO contract for GSIs and GSSAs and the University’s policy for GSRAs, students with at least a .237 (GSI, GSSA) or .25 (GSRA) appointment receive a full tuition waiver regardless of candidacy status and have no limitation on the number of courses taken in the term of appointment.
-The appointing department is responsible for the coverage of fees.
+As stipulated in the GEO contract for GSIs and GSSAs and the University’s policy for GSRAs, students with at least a .237 (GSI, GSSA) or .25 (GSRA) appointment receive a full tuition waiver regardless of candidacy status.
+Any student who wishes to add extra courses during the term of appointment should contact their department regarding augmented tuition policies.